scaleoutsean/sfc/README.md

 ### TLS certificates for OS and containers

-This used to be "solved" by accepting whatever, but in 2024 that's no longer good enough.
+This used to be "solved" by accepting whatever, but now that's no longer good enough.
 I don't have *your* valid or invalid certificate, so I can't "solve" it in SFC for you.

 Python (and by extension, SFC) needs to be able to validate SolidFire's TLS certificate.

 This has nothing to do with SFC, so please figure it out for your OS or container and [this is a great place to start](https://stackoverflow.com/a/39358282).
 A summary is offered below for your convenience.

-#### OS/VM level
+#### TLS in OS/VM environments

 Python should reference OS CA locations so if you add certificates so that `openssl` works, Python (and SFC) may too. [(source)](https://stackoverflow.com/a/66258111).